apache/nuttx/configs/olimex-lpc1766stk/README.txt

         best thing to do would be to use the matching NuttX sz on the Linux host side.

       2013-7-16.
 More Testing against the NuttX rz/sz on Both Ends.

         The NuttX sz/rz commands have been modified so that they can be built and executed under Linux.
 In this case, there are no transfer problems at all in either direction and with large or small files.
 This configuration could probably run at much higher serial speeds and with much smaller buffers (although that has not been verified as of this writing).

+        CONCLUSION:  You really do need proper hardware flow control to use zmodem.
+That is not currently implemented in the LPC17xx family.